Wasserstein Adversarial Regularization (WAR) on label noise: Experiments

 \subsection{Image classification with real-world label noise}

-\paragraph{Dataset.} In this section, we demonstrate the robustness of WAR$_\CC$ on a large scale real world noisy label dataset, Clothing1M \citep{Xiao2015}.
+\paragraph*{{\bfseries Dataset}} In this section, we demonstrate the robustness of \texttt{WAR$_{\text{w2v}}$} on a large scale real world noisy label dataset, Clothing1M \cite{Xiao2015}.
 The Clothing1M dataset contains 1 million images of clothing obtained from online shopping websites and has 14 classes.
 The labels have been obtained from text surrounding the images and are thus extremely noisy.
 The overall accuracy of the labels has been estimated to $\approx$61.54\%.
 The dataset also contains additional manually refined clean data for training (50k samples), validation (14k) and testing (10k).
-However, we did not use the clean training and validation data in this work.
-Only the testing clean data was used to evaluate the performance of the different approach when learning with label noise.
+We did not use the clean training and validation data in this work, as \texttt{WAR$_{\text{w2v}}$} assumes clean labels are unavailable (which is generally a more realistic assumption).
+Nonetheless, we report the results obtained using the model from the epoch with the lowest validation error, calculated on the clean validation set (last column of Table~\ref{tab:clothing1M}) to show how close to it our unsupervised strategy can get and to compare with recent methods (e.g. \cite{tanaka2018jof}).
+Clean test data was only used to evaluate the performance of the different approaches when learning with label noise.

-\paragraph{Experimental setup and Results:} Similar to \citep{Patrini_2017_CVPR, Wang19}, we used ResNet-50 pre-trained on ImageNet for a fair comparison between methods (more details in \ref{app:exp_details}).
-For \texttt{WAR$_\CC$}, the hyperparameters are similar to those of the previous experiment, except $\varepsilon=0.05$.
-Results are reported in Table \ref{tab:clothing1M}, where we compared \texttt{WAR$_\CC$} against the competitors from \citep{Patrini_2017_CVPR, Wang19}, and also reproduced the \texttt{CCE} accuracy by our own experiments.
-As shown in Table \ref{tab:clothing1M}, our method achieved the highest performance compared to all the baselines.
+\paragraph*{{\bfseries Experimental setup and Results}} Similar to \cite{Patrini_2017_CVPR,Wang19}, we used ResNet-50 pre-trained on ImageNet for a fair comparison between methods (more details in appendix).
+For \texttt{WAR$_{\text{w2v}}$}, the hyperparameters are similar to those of the previous experiment, except $\varepsilon=0.5$ {(details in appendix)}.
+For fairness of comparison, we only selected the methods { which are similar to ours (robust loss functions), and} which have the similar training methods {(optimizer, learning rate, batchsize, epochs)} and architectures.
+We compared \texttt{WAR$_{\text{w2v}}$} against the competitors from \cite{Patrini_2017_CVPR,Wang19}, and also reproduced the \texttt{CCE} accuracy by our own experiments.
+Results are reported in Table \ref{tab:clothing1M} and our method achieved the highest performance compared to all the baselines. {Note that Forward uses a mix of noisy and clean labels to estimate the noise transition matrix, while JOF and WAR$_{\text{w2v}}$($\dagger$) use clean validation labels only to report the test accuracy with respect to the best validation score.}